What’s the Average Arizona Real Estate Commission Rate?

 The list-to-sell (or list-to-sale) ratio is a telling measure of an agent’s performance, indicating how often they sell a home for more or less than the asking price.
 It’s a percentage calculated by dividing the final sale price by the property’s list price.
 An agent with a ratio above 100% means they have a track record for selling homes for more than the list price.

 If one agent offers a lower commission of 4% but also routinely receives a lower sales price, that doesn’t usually make up the difference in saving on their commission.
-As opposed to paying a higher commission and receiving a higher offer.
+On the other hand, you might pay a higher commission for a full service Realtor who can market your property to receive a higher offer, which would then offset the higher commission.

 What if my Arizona house doesn’t sell?